NextronSystems/thor-manual/usage/deployment.rst

 Disadvantages:

 * Requires reachability of Windows ports
-* User credentials remain on the target system if it is used with explicit credentials (NTLM Auth) and the users doesn’t already use an account that has access rights on target systems (Kerberos Auth)
+* User credentials remain on the target system if it is used with explicit credentials (NTLM Auth) and the users doesn't already use an account that has access rights on target systems (Kerberos Auth)

 Usage
 ^^^^^